mjordan/iipqa/README.md

 ## Post-iipqa scripts

 If you include the `-p` option with the path to an executable script, iipqa will run the script after it has completed all of its tests.
 This script can be written in any language.
-You can use it to add your own tests, such as checking the resolution of TIFF files or verifying the encoding of OCR files.
+You can use it to add your own tests, such as checking the resolution of TIFF files or verifying the encoding of OCR files, or do things like email yourself the iipqa log file.
 The `scripts` directory contains some sample post-iipqa scripts.

 ## License